rnanosaur/rnanosaur.github.io/old/01-nanosaur-script.md

 You already used this script when you installed all [nanosaur software](/install).
 In this scprit is already included a way to detect in which NVIDIA Jetson or desktop is running the script and install all dependencies or packages.

-Also with this script you can remotely connect from your Ubuntu desktop machine and use the ROS2 tools to know what is going on your nanosaur.
+Also with this script you can remotely connect from your Ubuntu desktop machine and use the ROS 2 tools to know what is going on your nanosaur.

 **:bulb: Hint** You can use the bash completition to quickly work with nanosaur!
 {: .notice--info}